jamesfielder/dumake-tutorials/scp.md

 + Username: pi
 + Password: Raspberry

-You should now be given a
+You should now be given a screen with local files in one column and files on the Pi in the other.